ANYANTUDRE/Audio-Transformers-Hugging-Face/2. A gentle introduction to audio applications/A gentle introduction to audio applications.md

 asr(example["audio"]["array"])
 ```

-The model seems to have done a pretty good job at transcribing the audio!
-It only got one word wrong (“card”) compared to the original transcription

-By default, this pipeline uses a model trained for automatic speech recognition for English language, which is fine in this example.
+By default, this pipeline uses a model trained for ASR for English language, which is fine in this example.
 If you’d like to try transcribing other subsets of MINDS-14 in different language, you can find a pre-trained ASR model and pass it’s name as the model argument to the pipeline.

 When working on solving your own task, starting with a simple pipeline like the ones we’ve shown in this unit is a valuable tool that offers several benefits:
-- a pre-trained model may exist that already solves your task really well, saving you plenty of time
+- a **pre-trained model** may exist that already solves your task really well, saving you plenty of time
-- pipeline() takes care of all the pre/post-processing for you
+- `pipeline()` takes care of all the **pre/post-processing** for you,
-- if the result isn’t ideal, this still gives you a quick baseline for future fine-tuning
+- if the result isn’t ideal, this still gives you a **quick baseline for future fine-tuning**
-- once you fine-tune a model on your custom data and share it on Hub, the whole community will be able to use it quickly and effortlessly via the pipeline() method making AI more accessible.
+- once you **fine-tune a model on your custom data** and share it on Hub, the whole community will be able to use it quickly and effortlessly via the pipeline() method making AI more accessible.

 # III.
 Audio generation with a pipeline

-Audio generation encompasses a versatile set of tasks that involve producing an audio output.
+**Audio generation encompasses a versatile set of tasks that involve producing an audio output.**
-The tasks that we will look into here are **speech generation** (aka “text-to-speech”) and music generation.
+The tasks that we will look into here are **speech generation** (aka “text-to-speech”) and **music generation**.

-- In text-to-speech, a model transforms a piece of text into lifelike spoken language sound, opening the door to applications such as virtual assistants, accessibility tools for the visually impaired, and personalized audiobooks.
+- In text-to-speech, a model transforms a piece of **text into lifelike spoken language sound**, opening the door to applications such as virtual assistants, accessibility tools for the visually impaired, and personalized audiobooks.
-- On the other hand, music generation can enable creative expression, and finds its use mostly in entertainment and game development industries.
+- On the other hand, **music generation can enable creative expression**, and finds its use mostly in entertainment and game development industries.

 In 🤗 Transformers, you’ll find a pipeline that covers both of these tasks.
-This pipeline is called "text-to-audio", but for convenience, it also has a "text-to-speech" alias.
+This pipeline is called **"text-to-audio"**, but for convenience, it also has a **"text-to-speech"** alias.

 ### 1. Generating speech